Hephaisto-dev/airline-information-system/analysis/DataDictionary.md

 ## Booking:

     Id: Unique identifier for each booking
-	Employee id: Identifier of the employee that create the booking.
-    Flight id: Identifier of the flight of the booking Passenger id: Identifier of the passenger related to the booking.
+	Employee id: Identifier of the employee that create the booking Flight id: Identifier of the flight of the booking Passenger id: Identifier of the passenger related to the booking
 	Ticket: The ticket of this booking
-	Booking date: Date when booking was made.
+	Booking date: Date when booking was made
-	Seat number: Seat number assigned to the passenger.
+	Seat number: Seat number assigned to the passenger

 ## Discount:

 	Id: Unique identifier for each discount
-	Static: Whether this discount in status (will take off a fixed amount of the price)
+	Static: Whether this discount is static (will take off a fixed amount of the price)
 	Dynamic: Whether this discount is dynamic (will take off a percentage of the price)
 	Value: The value of the discount (percentage discount if not static)

 ## Employee:

-    id: Unique identifier for each employee
+    Id: Unique identifier for each employee
-	First name: First name of the employee.
+	First name: First name of the employee
-	Last name: Last name of the employee.
+	Last name: Last name of the employee
 	Birthdate: The birthdate of the employee
-	Phone: Phone number of the employee.
+	Phone: Phone number of the employee
 	Email: Email address of the employee
-    Job title: This defines what a person's job is in the company.
+    Job title: This defines what a person's job is in the company

 ## Flight: